Freechains/README/docs/join.md

 - Send new posts to peers:

 ```
-$ freechains chain send / <remote-host-1>   # periodically for each chain you follow...
+$ freechains peer send <remote-host-1> /   # periodically for each chain you follow...
 ...
-$ freechains chain send / <remote-host-N>   # ... and for each host on your peer list
+$ freechains peer send <remote-host-N> /   # ... and for each host on your peer list
 ```

 - Keep track of your local state: